 Our retail partners contribute considerable time and resources to engage with the RX startups on Retail Pitch Day, at the conclusion of the RX class, and ensure that each startup is given the best internal audience.
 If selected, the retailer will support the startup product through its broad channel assets.

 Behind the scenes, each retailer is also working to become more startup friendly, so they benefit from applying RX principles to their own internal processes and approaches, making it easier to onboard and scale a startup, via RX or otherwise.

 Are retailers required to work with any of the scaleups in RX?

-Having been major retail merchant executives ourselves, the RX team knows that a retailer/buyer can never commit to work with a startup company “yet to be named.”
+Having been major retail merchant executives ourselves, the RX team knows that a retailer/buyer can never commit to work with a startup company.
 More practically, each retailer has committed to consider each startup coming through the RX program for assortment; in other words, they start with a bias to support each startup in RX.
 A final relationship still must be earned by the startup with each company.